 Southern Salar Basin Resource Assessment (South Eastern Region)

-Located approximately 500 kilometres southeast of St. John’s, the sector lies in the eastern portion of the South Eastern Newfoundland jurisdiction and covers an area of approximately 26,500 square kilometres.
-Water depths range from 300 metres to 3,800 metres.
+Located ~500 km southeast of St. John’s, the sector lies in the eastern portion of the South Eastern Newfoundland jurisdiction and covers an area of approximately 26,500 km2.
+Water depths range from 300 m to 3,800 m.

-This is the second exploration round in the South Eastern Newfoundland offshore jurisdiction.
-Ten parcels in the southern Salar basin are the focus of the 2022 Resource Assessment for this region.
+Ten parcels in the southern Salar basin were the focus of the 2022 Resource Assessment for this region.

 The southern Salar basin demonstrates a potential petroleum system with reservoirs in at least four stratigraphic layers.
 The presence and maturation of source rocks are successfully modeled in five main layers.
 The timing of burial with respect to traps formation enables hydrocarbons to be trapped and sealed regionally through major stratigraphic traps in Oligocene, and potential traps in Cretaceous.
 Several geological scenarios have been tested, all driven by and tested against available data, such as AVO anomalies and seismic features.
 They provide evidence for an efficient petroleum system in the southern Salar basin.